 A good place to start walking this section is at Wallbridge Upper Lock, adjacent to the Cotswold Canals Trust Visitor Centre with, perhaps, a short detour to see the nearby Stroud Brewery Bridge & Wallbridge Lower Lock.

 Car parking: Stroud railway station or Cheapside Car Park, around 200-300m from the canal on foot.

-There are a 3-4 unofficial parking places at Daneway, but these are quite popular!
+There are a few unofficial parking places at Daneway, but these can be quite popular!

 This is an interesting section of the canal, as it begins in the centre of Stroud and climbs about 73.5m (241 ft) up the valley, ending at the entrance to Sapperton Canal Tunnel at Daneway.

 Above Chalford (Valley Lock) the route passes though an attractive and tranquil rural landscape.

 As the climb implies, there are a significant number of locks on this section (26).
 Most of these are in a fairly poor state of repair.
 Although, the route does include the impressive new canal section at Capel's Mill in Stroud (not far from the start point), and the recently restored Bowbridge, Griffins Mill & Ham Mill Locks.

 For a shorter walk (5.1km / 3.2 miles) Chalford to Daneway is a good option.
 With a start point of Bell Lock at the bottom of Cowcombe Hill, Chalford.
 There is some on-road parking close by but, as there is very popular cafe in the vicinity, parking might be a challenge, depending on the time of day.

 Route 2: Over Sapperton Canal Tunnel